The vanishing White House press briefing

 In other words: There's a lot for the press corps to ask about.

-Sanders did not immediately respond to a request for comment about the press briefing drought.
+Sanders did not respond to a request for comment about the press briefing drought.

+But there will be a briefing on Wednesday.
+Not long after this story was originally published, the White House added a 2 p.m. briefing to the schedule.

 Related: Trump finds few defenders as news media covers his 'betrayal'